mmdrn/bettermode-community/README.md

 #### 4. Prepare the `.env` file
 To run the application properly, you need to create a `.env` file in the root directory of your project.
 This file will store the necessary environment variables required by the application. **It is crucial that you set up the authentication token correctly, or the application will not function as expected.**

 This application uses **fake login** because the developers do not have access to the exact authentication mechanism of the real Bettermode application.
-Instead, they implemented a fake authentication system, where the username, password, and a valid authorization token must be added to the `.env` file.
+Instead, they implemented a fake authentication system, where the email, password, and a valid authorization token must be added to the `.env` file.

 ### `.env` file structure: